 - New Gasket - Hopefully this is an original replacement part from the maker of your unit.
 Otherwise, it'll likely have to be a universal refrigerator/freezer seal.

 - Hex Head Wrench - This will likely be a 1/4" size hex head but you may need a screwdriver or "Allen" wrench depending on your refrigerator.

 - Rag - This is a good time to clean under the gasket where it has likely never been cleaned.

-- Vaseline or other petroleum jelly type product
+- Vaseline - Or other petroleum jelly type product (optional).

-Step Four: Now that the new gasket is essentially in place, shut the door and inspect the gasket on all sides to insure that it is properly seated.
+Now that the new gasket is essentially in place, shut the door and inspect the gasket on all sides to ensure that it is properly seated.
 We don't want any wrinkles in our new gasket.
 You can make minor adjustments by pulling the gasket gently one way or the other as needed.

-Step Six (Optional): You may need to smear a light coating of petroleum jelly along the gasket at the jamb to ease the opening of the door if your seal is amazingly tight.
-You should notice a little more effort being required but shouldn't have to brace yourself for leverage to open it either.
+You may need to smear a light coating of petroleum jelly (Vaseline) along the gasket at the jamb to ease the opening of the door if your seal is amazingly tight.
+You should notice a little more effort is required but you shouldn't have to brace yourself for leverage to open it either.

 The Benefits of Installing a New Refrigerator/Freezer Gasket

 I know that the cost of the gasket is not outrageous but can still be hard to swallow.
 Perhaps this will make you feel better.